LEBENTHAL FINANCIAL SERVICES INC. DISASTER RECOVERY PLAN, BUSINESS CONTINUITY PLAN, AND CUSTOMER DISCLOSURE

 The BCP addresses: data back up and recovery; all mission critical systems; financial and operational assessments; alternative communications with customers, employees, and regulators; alternate physical location of employees; critical supplier, contractor, bank and counter-party impact; regulatory reporting; and assuring our customers prompt access to their funds and securities if we are unable to continue our business.

-Our clearing firm, Pershing LLC backs up our important records in a geographically separate area.
+Our clearing firm, Raymond James and Associates, Inc. backs up our important records in a geographically separate area.
 While every emergency situation poses unique problems based on external factors, such as time of day and the severity of the disruption, we have been advised by our clearing firm that its objective is to restore its own operations and be able to complete existing transactions and accept new transactions and payments within the same business day.
 Your orders and requests for funds and securities could be delayed during this period.

 In addition, the product sponsor or issuer maintains all records related to your investments and account holdings and backs up important records in accordance with their business continuity plan.
 For more information on their contingency plan, please contact the sponsor or issuer directly at the telephone number provided on your statements or offering documents or through their website.